AEADataEditor/replication-template-development/REPLICATION.md

 - [ ] `Missing README` is marked if there is no README to guide the replicator, or the README is not in compliance with AEA requirements

+> INSTRUCTIONS: ==>  Workflow stage: You are now going from  *Writing Report* to *Submitting Report*!

 ---

+> INSTRUCTIONS: These appendixes will usually get filled automatically.

 ## Appendix: Candidate Stata packages (if any, based on scan)